m-wells/AlignedBinaryFormat.jl/README.md

 ... (alignment spacing)
 <the data>
 9                               # length of "whybitarr"
-whybitarr                       # label of second array 8                               # length of "BitArray" BitArray
+whybitarr                       # label of second item 8                               # length of "BitArray" BitArray
 2                               # number of dimensions